MapsPeople/documentation/sdks-and-frameworks/web/map-management/display-language.md

 <div>
     <img src="../../../.gitbook/assets/languages-default-view.png" alt="">
 </div>
 When solution has only one language, this language will be the default one.
-You are able to add as many languages as you want to and choose which one should be the default one:
+You are able to add as many languages as you want to and choose which one should be the default one.
 Adding German and Danish languages:

 <div>